-Section 30 of the 1980 Education Act places a duty on every parent of a child of 'school age' to ensure that their child attends school regularly.
+Section 30 of the 1980 Education Act places a duty on every parent/carer of a child of 'school age' to ensure that their child attends school regularly.
 Attendance must be recorded twice a day, morning and afternoon.

 Regulation 7 of The Education (School and Placing Information) (Scotland) Amendment, Etc, Regulations 1993 requires each child's absence from school to be recorded in the school register as authorised or unauthorised: As defined by the Scottish Government.
+At the start of each school session, parents/carers will be asked to provide contact details including at least one emergency contact number.
+Parents/carers are required to inform the school if these contact details change during the course of the school year.